Initial Appointments for Associate and Full Professors

 - A current, complete CV that includes: the usual educational and appointment history, complete bibliographic citations or other references for scholarly or creative work, list of invited presentations or performances, history of research support, fellowships and other honors, teaching history, students trained if applicable, professional service, and so forth.
 The CV should include dates for all applicable items.
 In the absence of the “Part II” of our normal promotion application, the CV for an initial senior appointment case needs to present a complete picture of the history and accomplishments of the candidate, so the candidate should feel free to annotate or expand it if that would be helpful for the reviewers.

-- We also need 3 copies of the three most recent and/or significant publications by the candidate.
+- We also need an electronic copy (bookmarked PDF) or three hard copies of the three most recent and/or significant publications by the candidate and any supporting materials regarding teaching or grants.
 Pre-prints or work in press should be identified as such, with an anticipated publication date and publisher, if known.

 The copies of supporting materials should be kept separate from the initial appointment reports.
 Please make it as easy as possible for the evaluators and committee members to access and review the materials.
 Supporting materials should be placed in binders with a table of contents at the front with dividers between each type of supporting material, and colored slip sheets and/or easy-to-read tabs.
-Elaine Bidianos, the Tenure and Promotions Specialist in the Office of the Provost, can answer any questions you may have about the extent and form of the materials that we need.
+Ellen Latsko in the Office of the Provost, can answer any questions you may have about the extent and form of the materials that we need.
 Most of the material can and should be submitted electronically.

 Department Level: The Department Vote